ohcnetwork/leaderboard/contributors/GokulramGHV.md

 ### Hi there 👋

 Hi, I'm a 19 year old engineering undergrad pursuing B.Tech Information Technology at SSNCE.
-I'm a tech enthusiast 💻 and I'm also an aspiring web developer and software engineer 👨‍💻.
+I'm an aspiring web developer and software engineer 👨‍💻.

 <br/>